Maratzz/svelte-nm-perso/src/routes/(inside)/textes/alien-covenant.md

 ---
 title: Alien Covenant
-date: "2017-06-17"
+date: 2017-06-17
-headline: "“The dignity of movement of an iceberg is due to only one-eighth of it being above water.” "
+headline: “The dignity of movement of an iceberg is due to only one-eighth of it being above water.”
 categories:
-- "textes"
+  - textes
-- "critique"
+  - critique
-- "cinéma"
+  - cinéma
-image: "/img/textes/alien_covenant.jpg"
+image: /src/lib/assets/textes/alien_covenant.jpg
+draft: published
 ---

 <script>